tmfc/RebbVal/README.md

 ## Language Support

-Currently RebbVal only support Java, in the future We plan to support more languages include:
+Current supported languages:

 * Javascript
+* PHP
+* Python3 (developing)

+in the future We plan to support more languages include:

 * C
-* PHP
-* Python3
+* Python2

 ## Highlights
 * Human readable rules like `"not empty"` or `">=15"`